-- Your UserID and Password. - ➤ A SymbolList (the list of symbols, or objects, that the user has access to UserGlobals, Globals, and Published) for resolving symbols when compiling.
-Chapter 3, "Resolving Names and Sharing Objects," discusses these topics. - The groups to which you belong and any special system privileges you may have. - A default GsObjectSecurityPolicy to assign your session at login, or nil.
+- > Your UserID and Password.

+- The SymbolList used for resolving symbols when compiling, including SymbolDictionaries such as Globals and UserGlobals.
+Chapter 3, "Resolving Names and Sharing Objects", discuses these topics.

+- The groups to which you belong

+- The privileges you may have.

+- A default GsObjectSecurityPolicy to assign your session at login, or nil.

-See the System Administration Guide for instructions about creating UserProfiles.
+See the System Administration Guide for instructions on creating UserProfiles, defining groups, and assigning users to groups.